jolienmachielse/Master-Thesis/README.md

 │       ├── PPL_ratio.py              # Calculates perplexity ratio for prompts.
 │       └── significance.py           # Statistical significance test on PPL results.
 └── README.md

+📂 Data
+The data used is stored in finalsubset_commoncorpus.json, derived from the Common Corpus.
+All data was POS-tagged and used for Word2Vec training and collocation analysis.